When you want to change the world: Build a Brand

 Whether knowingly or not, successful revolutionaries have long used the tried and trusted techniques of advertising and marketing.
 And branding is the art you’ll need to master if you want to make your revolution a success.
 Give your fight a fighting chance.

 Gandhi told us to be the change you want to see in the world.
 But when you brand that change, it can pull in an army of support that will multiply your impact.
 The broader the impact, the bigger the bang.
 The better the brand, the bigger the revolution.

 When you pick the right fight, your brand can ignite that rage in others.

-The most powerful weapon on earth is the human soul on fire.
-It takes a small spark to get going.
-But if you tremble with indignation, a brand can be the breeze that fans the flames of your discontent.
+The most powerful weapon on Earth is the human soul on fire.
+It only takes a small spark to get going.
+And a brand can be the breeze that fans the flames of your discontent.